• Skip to primary navigation

 • Microwave in 10 second increments until melted.
 Set aside to cool.

-• In a small bowl, using a spoon, mix together the cornstarch and water until thin and watery.
+• In a small bowl, using a spoon, mix together the 2 rounded tablespoons cornstarch and the 3 tablespoons water until thin and watery.
 It will be thick and tacky at first.

 • Slowly pour the wet ingredients into the dry and use a whisk to combine.
 If it gets too thick, switch to using a spatula.